BoltzExchange/boltz-backend/docs/index.md

 |
 [LND](https://amboss.space/node/026165850492521f4ac8abd9bd8088123446d126f648ca35e60f88177dc149ceb2)

-In the following sections we'll describe the available libraries for our API, the REST API itself, walk through swap types & states, how to craft transactions, handle refunds and more.
+In the following sections we'll describe the available clients, SDKs, and libraries for our API, the REST API itself, walk through swap types & states, how to craft transactions, handle refunds and more.